Implant, Cosmetic & Family Dentist Serving Aurora, Centennial, Parker, Green Valley Ranch & Nearby Areas of Colorado

-If you have suffered tooth loss, please contact Highpoint Dental Care in Aurora today at 303-617-9100 to schedule your free dental implant consultation.
-Our implant dentists serve patients throughout Colorado including Aurora, Parker, Green Valley Ranch, and Centennial.
+If you have suffered any form of tooth loss, please contact Highpoint Dental Care in Aurora today at 303-617-9100 to schedule your free dental implant consultation.
+Dr. Baltz serves patients throughout Colorado including Aurora, Parker, Green Valley Ranch, and Centennial.

-There are many aspects of the dental implant process, and we’re available to answer all of your questions, which may include:
+There are many details to the dental implant process, and we are available to answer any and all of your questions, which may include:

 The most common and detrimental effects of tooth loss involve: